phillipggreen/phillipggreen/README.md

 **`Quality Engineer & Aspiring Developer`**

-I'm a dedicated Quality Engineer with a passion for indie game development.
+I'm a dedicated Quality Engineer with a passion for indie game development and web development.
 Currently pursuing a Bachelor's degree in Applied Computer Science at the University of Southern Mississippi, I am committed to expanding my skills and knowledge to create engaging and innovative projects.
 My work is built from the ground up, starting with thorough planning and design, and is focused on solving real-world problems with creative solutions.
 With a strong foundation in quality assurance, I bring a meticulous and detail-oriented approach to both my professional and academic endeavors.

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=PhilGreen-Dev)